💻Installation

 This line notifies FiveM that the resource relies on compatibility with Lua version 54.

-Save the fxmanifest.lua file after incorporating these changes.
+file after incorporating these changes.

 By following these steps, HOTP will be successfully integrated into your script.
 If you encounter any difficulties or have further inquiries, don't hesitate to seek assistance.